 What Do Social Workers Do?

-It is not uncommon for a Social Worker to respond to a mental health crisis or a child abuse emergency.
+It is not uncommon for a Social Worker to respond to a mental health crisis or a child abuse emergency, even if they do not work in mental health services.
 They later follow-up with clients to determine if the situation has improved.
 Also, they can provide psychotherapy services while creating and assessing programs to ensure basic human needs are met.
 While performing all or most of these functions, a Social Worker must maintain records and files of every client that passes through their office.

 Where Are Social Workers Employed?

 Social Workers find employment in a wide range of industries and at private and public companies.
-Some of the most common places of work include private practices, community development corporations, settlement homes, hospitals, human service and child welfare agencies, schools, and mental health clinics.
+Some of the most common places of work include private practices, community development corporations, settlement homes, hospitals, human service and child welfare agencies, schools, drug and alcohol centers, community health centers, and mental health facilities.
 Additionally, you can find Social Workers in correctional facilities, police departments, rape crisis centers, courts, refugee camps, orphanages, policy and planning departments, politics, and research functions.

 Although many work in offices, jobs are not confined to an office setting working nine to five.
 Many work in the field and travel to clients.
 Others work nights or weekends.
 As a result, there is a lot of variety in the type of work available for Social Workers.
 Still, in general, their work falls under three main categories.